When to Claim Social Security Retirement Benefits

 (Note: You must work at least 10 years, the minimum time required to reach the mandatory 40 lifetime credits, to be eligible for Social Security.)

-You can see in the chart above that the Social Security retirement age increases by the worker’s year of birth.
 Workers who were born in 1943-1954 may retire at age 66 and receive their benefits in the full amount.
-After 1954, this age gradually increases until it reaches age 67 for workers born in 1960 and later.
+After 1954, this age gradually increased until it reached age 67 for workers born in 1960 and later.
+Age, your work history, and a few factors are all part of how much Social Security to expect once you retire.

 Social Security Early Retirement